-Automated tools further allow for flexible deliveries, empowering customers to change location or delivery-times on the go.
+Automated tools further allow for flexible deliveries, empowering customers to change location or delivery times on the go.

 Whilst crowdsourcing and the gig economy aren’t new concepts, they’ve recently revolutionized supply chain logistics.

 Instead of hiring permanent members of staff, crowdsourced delivery utilizes a massive network of local couriers to deliver packages direct to consumers.
-This is especially useful for smaller CPG brands looking to cut cost per delivery and improve efficiency.
+This is especially useful for smaller CPG brands looking to cut costs per delivery and improve efficiency.

-Specialized last-mile logistics software is often built with crowdsourcing in mind (onboarding drivers with costs, delivery urgency and proximity all taken into account), allowing you to quickly scale your delivery operations.
+Specialized last-mile logistics software is often built with crowdsourcing in mind (onboarding drivers with costs, delivery urgency, and proximity all taken into account), allowing you to quickly scale your delivery operations.